-At Actons, we will take away the burden of estate administration, allowing you the time to concentrate on what matters: the well-being of you and your family.
+At Actons, our team of probate lawyers will take away the burden of estate administration, allowing you the time to concentrate on what matters: the well-being of you and your family.

 Our experienced and understanding team will give you the support, clear advice and gentle guidance you need.

 Our team of specialist probate solicitors will steer you through all of the legal obligations that are placed on Executors.
 Where tax needs to be paid – we will make sure that the correct amount is paid, at the right time, and we’ll identify if there are any opportunities to reduce the amount of tax.

 We provide a range of estimated costs which you can access by clicking on the link below.
 For more information about how we can help and a personalised quote, please contact a member of our team below for a no-obligation discussion.